Adelic line bundles on quasi-projective varieties: Essentially quasi-projective schemes

 An element of $\wh\Div(\CX,\CU)$ is called \emph{nef} if its image in $\wh\Div(\CX)_\QQ$ is nef.

-\subsection{Essentially quasi-projective schemes}
+\section{Essentially quasi-projective schemes}

-The goal of this subsection is to define some basic terms about arithmetic models, and introduce essentially quasi-projective schemes, a special class of schemes over which we can define adelic divisors and adelic line bundles naturally.
+This section aims to define some basic terms about arithmetic models and introduce quasi-projective schemes, a special class of schemes on which we can naturally define adelic divisors and adelic line bundles.

-\subsubsection{Pro-open immersions}
+\subsection{Pro-open immersions}

-A morphism $i:X\to Y$ of schemes is called a \emph{pro-open immersion} if it satisfies the following conditions: \begin{enumerate}[(i)] \item $i$ is injective as a map between the underlying topological spaces; \item $i$ induces isomorphisms between the local rings; i.e., for any point $x\in X$, the induced map $\CO_{Y,i(x)}\to \CO_{X,x}$ is an isomorphism. \end{enumerate}
+A morphism $i:X\to Y$ of schemes is called a \emph{pro-open immersion} if it satisfies the following two conditions: \begin{enumerate} \item[(i)] $i$ is injective as a map between the underlying topological spaces; \item[(ii)] $i$ induces isomorphisms between the local rings; i.e. for any point $x\in X$, the induced map $\CO_{Y,i(x)}\to \CO_{X,x}$ is an isomorphism. \end{enumerate}

 By Raynaud \cite[Prop.
 1.1]{Ray1}, pro-open immersions are exactly flat monomorphisms, and they are systematically studied in the loc. cit.
-In fact, we have the following equivalent definitions.
+We have the following equivalent definitions.

-\begin{prop} Let $i:X\to Y$ be a morphism of quasi-compact schemes.
-Then the following are equivalent: \begin{enumerate}[(1)]
+\begin{prop} Let $i: X\to Y$ be a morphism of quasi-compact schemes.
+Then the following are equivalent: \begin{enumerate}

 \item The morphism $i$ is a flat monomorphism; i.e, $i$ is flat, and $\Hom(S, X)\to \Hom(S,Y)$ is injective for any scheme $S$.